yaztak1227/deploy_vpn/README.md

 # Deploy 'IPSEC over L2TP VPN Server' to VM instance

 Use docker image from https://hub.docker.com/r/hwdsl2/ipsec-vpn-server.
+Easily deploy and run 'IPSEC over L2TP VPN Server' on your projects by Google Cloud Build.

 ## Usage
 ### Enable APIs
 Enable following service on your project.
-Access to link that easily can it.
+You can access to link that easily do it.
 * Cloud Build API
 * Cloud Storage API
 * Compute Engine API